 Even if you’re not flying for commercial purposes, there are a few rules that you need to adhere to when flying a drone.
 Firstly, you need to steer clear of airports and airfields.
 You can use an app such as RunwayHD or Drone Assist to check whether your chosen location is within a controlled airspace.

-If you’re outside of curtilage of an airport but still within controlled airspace, you can still fly a drone if it’s under 7Kg in weight but it’s advisable to call the air traffic controller to let them know your plans.
-If your drone is over 7Kg in weight you have to obtain their permission before you can fly it.
+If you’re outside of curtilage of an airport but still within controlled airspace, you can still fly a drone if it’s under 20Kg in weight but you have to obtain the permission from the Air Traffic Control before you can fly it.

 At take-off, your drone/SUAS needs to be 30m away from anyone not under your control.
 When it’s in flight, it needs to be 50m from people or built-up areas.